e271828e/Flight.jl/docs/notes/design/framework_spec.md

 - **dense output on demand over the last completed step** — required only by event localization ([§8.4][s8-4]), constructed lazily;
-- **one-step methods only** — event handlers reset state discontinuously, and a one-step method restarts from a new state for free; multistep methods would need history-rebuild machinery after every handler and are excluded.
+- **one-step methods only** — event handlers reset state discontinuously, and a one-step method restarts from a new state for free; multistep methods are excluded (row 17).

 **The seam is never entered empty.** A model with no continuous state at all is legal — nothing in [§11.2][s11-2] requires an `x` block of anyone — and the framework short-circuits rather than pushing the corner down the seam: with an empty `x`, integrate degenerates to advancing `t` to the next boundary, and the stepper is simply not called.
 No backend ever faces `N = 0`, and no backend contract has to say what it would do there.
-This finishes structurally what [§8.1][s8-1] argues — the dummy-`[0.0]` tax it charges to FlightCore is gone at the root, not just the [buffer](#g-buffer) but the step over it.
+This finishes structurally what [§8.1][s8-1] argues: the dummy-`[0.0]` tax an empty state pays under a foreign solver loop (row 17) is gone at the root, not just the [buffer](#g-buffer) but the step over it.
 Everything else about such a model is ordinary: the boundary machinery — [sweeps](#g-sweep), events, ticks — runs unchanged.

 First cut ships **in-house fixed-step RK4 and Heun** over the flat state buffer: